 All staff should know who the DSL is and who to approach if the DSL is unavailable.
-All staff have the right to make a referral to the C-SPA or Police directly and should do this if, for whatever reason, there are difficulties following the agreed protocol, for example, they are the only adult on the school premises at the time and have concerns about sending a child home.
+All staff have the right to make a referral to the C-SPA or Police directly and should do this if, for whatever reason, sitively and try to reassure them.

+there are difficulties following the agreed protocol, for example, they are the only adult on the school premises at the time and have concerns about sending a child home.